Anthony Bourdain has died from a confirmed suicide, and so many people—including Asia Argento— are sharing their sadness

 Bourdain was father to an 11-year-old daughter, Ariane, from his second marriage to Ottavia Busia, and was dating Italian actress and activist Asia Argento at the time of his death.
 He authored the best-selling book Kitchen Confidential: Adventures in the Culinary Underbelly, won two Emmys, and was the recipient of the prestigious Peabody Award.

-Argento posted her official statement about his death earlier today.
+Argento posted her official statement about his death earlier today. false

 Anthony Bourdain’s Instagram account was active as early as several days ago, with the food critic posting behind-the-scene updates from Parts Unknown.